PointCloudLibrary/pcl/doc/tutorials/content/building_pcl.rst

 You can also change the build type:

-* Debug: means that no optimization is done and all the debugging symbols are imbedded into the libraries file.
+* `Debug`: means that no optimization is done and all the debugging symbols are imbedded into the libraries file.
 This is plateform and compiler dependent.
-On Linux with gcc this is equivalent to running gcc with -O0 -g -ggdb -Wall
+On Linux with gcc this is equivalent to running gcc with `-O0 -g -ggdb -Wall`

-* Release: the compiled code is optimized and no debug information will be print out.
-This will lead to -O3 for gcc and -O5 for clang
+* `Release`: the compiled code is optimized and no debug information will be print out.
+This will lead to `-O3` for gcc and `-O5` for clang

-* RelWithDebInfo: the compiled code is optimized but debugging data is also imbedded in the libraries.
+* `RelWithDebInfo`: the compiled code is optimized but debugging data is also imbedded in the libraries.
 This is a tradeoff between the two former ones.

-* MinSizeRel: this, normally, results in the smallest libraries you can build.
+* `MinSizeRel`: this, normally, results in the smallest libraries you can build.
 This is interesting when building for Android or a restricted memory/space system.

 A list of available CMAKE_BUILD_TYPEs can be found by typing::